Real Estate School-Based Traineeships (SBAT NSW)

 Student rights and obligations

 Students receiving government-subsidised training under Smart and Skilled have certain rights and obligations.
+Your rights and obligations as a school based trainee are stated below:

 You have the right to: